Modeling Uncertainty and Using Post-fusion as Fallback Improves Retrieval Augmented Generation with LLMs: Experiments

 In this section, we aim to assess how the placement of the gold passage within the Top-$k$ passages influences the ability of the LLM to generate accurate answers.
 We examine three different placements: (1) consistently positioning the gold passage at the start of the Top-$k$ passage list; (2) consistently placing the gold passage at the end of the Top-$k$ passage list; (3) maintaining the original sequence produced by the retrieval model.

 As the results depicted in Fig. \ref{figure:nq_order}, it is evident that the placement of the gold passage significantly affects the quality of the generated answers.
 Consistently placing the gold passage in the same position tends to improve performance compared to using the retrieval order.
 Among the constant placement options, positioning the gold passage at the bottom tends to yield better results than placing it at the top.
 This outcome might be tied to our prompt design, where we present the Top-$k$ passages first, followed by the question.
 Consequently, keeping the gold passage closer to the question seems to enhance performance to the greatest extent.
+Moreover, this observation is aligned with the \cite{liu2023lost}, where they find that a distinctive U-shaped performance, as performance peaks when key information is at the start or end of the input, but drops significantly for mid-context information.